okz/actions/README.md

 # Difficulties:

    - Icechunk is git for data, except not really..
 It can't merge (it's concept for merge is limited to parallel writes to different chunks)

+   - Transactional features of icechunk makes some of the design decisions we have made unnecessary as well as difficult to follow.

+      Unneccessary:
+         - Local state file. (transactional)
+         - Day splits (petabytes of data in a single file
+         - Seperate high volume data repo (append on two dimensions possible)

+      Difficult decisions.
+         - Continue with "local first" approach, or use the icechunk repo as the source of truth??
+         - The decision where do we append / start needs to be resolved.
+Do we resolve everytime or keep the state file?
+         - If we don't do day splits, Is there risk on readers taking longer to open the data.
+         - If we seperate the high volume data, opening them might be more complex with icechunk.
+         - We had an issue if the instrument is stopped for a long time, streaming did not continue as it would kjeep findsing the last upload chunk and only add a day to it. #4610

+      ## new approach ?

+      - get the last backup data to build the blob folder search path. <instrument/project>/[dates]
+      - use the last files timestamp to know the last timestamp uploaded.
+      - update the since_hint and until_hint parameters from the last timestamp uploaded.
+      - limit the until_hint to 4hours (setting) per commit, to avoid large data transfer in one hit.

+      ## start with the new approach, and then fit it into the old approach
+      - we have to do the above anyway for the old approach when there is now state file, or corruption.
+So start with the new approach and try and get a feel.